Mandi Bahauddin: Geography

 The district forms a central portion of the Chaj Doab lying between the Jhelum and Chenab rivers.
 It lies from 30° 8' to 32° 40' N and 73° 36' to 73° 37' E. The tehsil headquarters towns of Phalia and Malikwal are 22.5 and 28.5 km from Mandi Bahauddin, respectively.
-It is bounded on the north by the Jhelum river, which separates it from Jehlam district; on the west by Sargodha district; on the south by the river Chenab (which separates it from the Gujranwala and Hafizabad districts); and on the east by Gujrat district.
+It is bounded on the north by the Jhelum river, which separates it from Jhelum district; on the west by Sargodha district; on the south by the river Chenab (which separates it from the Gujranwala and Hafizabad districts); and on the east by Gujrat district.
 The total area of the district is 2673 km2.
-The district comprises the Mandi Bahauddin, Phalia Tehsil, and Malikwal Tehsils.
+The district comprises the Mandi Bahauddin Tehsil, Phalia Tehsil, and Malikwal Tehsils.

 Climate

 This district has a moderate climate, hot in summer and cold in winter.
 During the peak of summer, the temperature may rise to 48 °C during the day, but in the winter months, the minimum temperature may fall below 3 °C. The average rainfall in the district is 988 mm and mainly resonates with the weather in Islamabad.